svmorris/discord-response-bot/README.md

 =================
 ## rules
 * will show which user set each rule
+* will not display one a tthe time but properly

 ## reactions
 * bot should be able to react with pre-set emojis to messages instead of just sending a message

+* anyone can set

 ## admin features